Geometric shapes and diagonals in photography

 Diagonals in photography

-Our eyes like to follow lines, diagonals and geometric shapes on two dimensional compositions.
+Our eyes like to follow lines and diagonals on two dimensional compositions.
 You can use this particularity to create tension and dynamic in your photos.
 Sometimes you can also support the rule of thirds through this.
 Besides that, diagonals strengthen the depth effect of landscape photos.
 In our western cultural circle, we are used to read from the left to the right.
-For that reason we follow the diagonals unconscious from the left to the right too.
+For that reason we follow the diagonals unconsciously from the left to the right too.

-Geometric shapes are clear and are attracting our attention.
-That is why geometric shapes achieve in two dimensional photos a strong impression.
+Geometric shapes are clear and they attracting our attention.
+That’s why they achieve a strong impression in two-dimensional photos.
 Geometric patterns already have been used in the past by famous painters.
 Apparently they knew about the psychological impact of those.

-Thus, the goal is to engage the viewer and to attract attention.
-You will know if you made a good photo by using geometric patterns when the viewer would say it is a succeeded picture, without the ability to explain why it is a good one.
-But you will know.
-Thus, seeing photographically also means to sensitize the eye for geometric shapes.
+Thus, seeing photographically also means to sensitize your eye for geometric shapes.
 When you look at a motif that is interesting for you, try to find some lines, diagonals, etc. in it, so you can place it effectively in your composition.

 Two forms of geometry

-A perceived form could be, for example, three objects in an image, that would form a triangle when connected by an imaginary line.
+A perceived geometric form could be, for example, three objects in an image, that would form a triangle when connected by an imaginary line.
 Or it could just be a round subject like sunglasses or an alarm clock.
 Look at the examples below.

+Okay folks, thats it.
 Please regard this article as an introduction into the exiting world of photography.
 To learn photography seriously and to improve you skills you should read some books or watch a tutorial.
 I can recommend this one by Dare Stevens, which is called “Beginning Photography“*, or join Phlearn* from Aaron Nace.
 And if not done yet, check my other articles about photography for beginners.